freerange/site/soups/weeknotes/week-575.snip.markdown

 Week 575
 ========

-- Chris and I spent about a day working on the project for Oxford University.
+- Chris and I spent about a day working on the project for the University of Oxford.
 We're building a tool to help people report on and visualise characteristics of light.
 I'm enjoying working in/learning about a subject I'm unfamiliar with; and am also enjoying the change offered by developing it all in client side JavaScript.
 Chris fixed a bug in our JS port of a Matlab function, and I used [chart.js][chart-js] to add a visualisation of the uploaded light spectra.

 - James continued to catch up on some of the great work Nitish and others have been doing on [Mocha][mocha].
 I was particularly interested to learn about some of [Nitish's motivations for working on Mocha][nitish-mocha].
 James has created a Mocha Slack channel to facilitate more ad hoc conversation about the project.